 “When I put this place together, I tried to figure out what would help this community the most,” says David, a business strategist who relocated from Minneapolis.
 “We hoped it would be a source of some income, but really it’s a community center.
 It’s a place where people can hang out, they play games, we sell art from local artists – it’s about arts and culture and making Valley City a better place to be.
 A lot of people have said it’s the coolest new addition to Valley City in a long time…It’s something joyful.”

-An article by Daniel Hills based on an interview with David
+The Intelligent Optimist – An article by Daniel Hills based on an interview with David:

 Can a self–service store with no employees based on trust system be successful?
 Or will it just be stolen from?
 That’s exactly what David Brekke, business strategy consultant, and his wife Kimberly set to find out last October when they opened The Vault coffee shop in Valley City, North Dakota– a coffee shop that is completely self service with no employees.
 And as it turns out, the trust– system business model the Brekke’s pioneered is lucrative, and even more so than they anticipated.